firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://health.aws.amazon.com/health/status

-# Question 13 The development team at a company manages 300 microservices and it is now trying to automate the code reviews to improve the code quality.
+#  # question 13 The development team at a company manages 300 microservices and it is now trying to automate the code reviews to improve the code quality.
 Which tool/service is the right fit for this requirement?

 1. AWS Trusted Advisor
 2. AWS CodeBuild